Bus Accident Attorney Kirkland

 Public Transit vs. Private Operators

 When a bus is operated by a public transit system serving this region, claims may involve notice rules and timelines created by Washington law.
 When a bus is run by a private company, such as a charter service or shuttle provider, different insurance structures may apply.
 Sorting through these layers is not something most injured people can or should have to do on their own.
-Our team works to identify potentially responsible parties and pursue claims in a way that fits the specific facts of your crash.

 Physical Injuries From Bus Crashes

 Injuries from bus accidents can include fractures, sprains, and soft tissue damage to the neck and back.
 Some people suffer head injuries, such as concussions or more serious traumatic brain injuries, which can affect memory, concentration, and mood.
 Others may experience shoulder or knee injuries from bracing during impact, or internal injuries that require careful medical monitoring.
-These physical problems often show up alongside emotional stress and sleep disruption.

 Financial & Daily Life Impact